ras1b/PureHQ/README.md

 - Go to: File > Import > General > Existing project
 - Choose the root directory of the repository
 - Export as usual

+previously purehq.org (Software used on StackMC, RivenHCF, RealHCF)